 Health insurance is generally obligatory in Germany and non-compliance may result in financial penalties.

-OUR TIP: The web portal berlin.de as well as the health insurance center offer comprehensive information around the topic "health insurance" in up to 40 national languages.
+The web portal berlin.de as well as the health insurance center offer comprehensive information around the topic "health insurance" in up to 40 national languages.

 Statutory health insurance